adafruit/Fritzing-Library/README.md

 Adafruit Industries is a Friend of Fritzing
 ============================================

-Adafruit is proud to announce we are a �Friend of Fritzing�.
-We�ve been making a ton of Fritzing parts with [johngineer](http://www.johngineer.com) and we�ve donated to Fritzing to encourage more development on this amazing project.
+Adafruit is proud to announce we are a "Friend of Fritzing".
+We've been making a ton of Fritzing parts with [johngineer](http://www.johngineer.com) and we've donated to Fritzing to encourage more development on this amazing project.
 The Fritzing team just sent us over this spiffy badge!